Less is more: Why an economical Iridium catalyst works so well

 A team at HZB led by Dr. Raul Garcia-Diez and Prof. Dr.-Ing.
 Marcus Bär, together with colleagues from the ALBA synchrotron in Barcelona, have studied the P2X catalyst, which shows remarkable stability even in long-term operation, and compared its catalytic and spectroscopic signature with the benchmark commercial crystalline catalyst.

-The HZB team has thoroughly investigated the commercial benchmark catalyst as well as the P2X catalyst at BESSY II during water electrolysis (operando measurements).
+The HZB team has thoroughly investigated the commercial benchmark catalyst as well as the P2X catalyst during water electrolysis (operando measurements).
 “We wanted to observe how the two different catalyst materials change structurally and electronically during the electrochemical oxygen evolution reaction using operando Ir L3-edge X-ray absorption spectroscopy (XAS),” says Marianne van der Merwe, a researcher in Bär's team.
 They also developed a new experimental protocol to ensure that the results are measured in both samples under exactly the same oxygen production rate.
 This made it possible to compare the two catalysts under equivalent conditions.

 Different chemical environments explored